johnjwang/apriltag-android/README.md

 In Android Studio:
     1) Open a project at the root of this repository,
     2) Build the target and ensure the process succeeds.

+## Testing

+To facilitate testing, it is useful to have a virtual emulated scene with tags present.
+Follow [these instructions](https://developers.google.com/ar/develop/java/emulator#move_the_virtual_camera) to add a picture of your choice to the virtual scene.